 When the Board of Trustees established the Natural Areas System, they left open the opportunity to add lands and natural areas to the system.
-Recently, over 100 acres were added to Carse Wetlands with the assistance of the Vermont Land Trust.
-The Nature Conservancy negotiated with an adjacent landowner at Shelburne Pond to add 50 acres to that natural area.
-And a neighbor near Colchester Bog gifted 10 acres to UVM to add to that natural area.
+Recently, over 100 acres were added to Carse Wetlands with the assistance of VLT.
+TNC negotiated with an adjacent landowner at Shelburne Pond to add 50 acres to the Carse Wetlands, and a neighbor near Colchester Bog gifted 10 acres to UVM to add to the natural area as well.

-The Natural Areas at a Glance: Size, Location, Description and Conservation History
+Natural Areas at a Glance

-The University of Vermont acquired the natural areas over many decades and through a variety of means.
+UVM acquired its 10 natural areas over many decades and through a variety of means.
+Each natural area, and its history, are described below.

 At 330 acres, Carse Wetlands Natural Area is a complex of wetlands and woodland habitat in Hinesburg, Vermont.
-It is the most recently designated natural area received as gifts of land from the Henry Carse Family in 2014 and 2019 with the assistance of the Vermont Land Trust (which holds a conservation easement on the area) and the local Hinesburg Land Trust.
-Centennial Woods Natural Area, adjacent to campus in the cities of Burlington and South Burlington, Vermont, was part of several farms acquired by UVM in the early 20th Century as the campus was expanding in that direction.
-The 75 acres of woodlands and riparian habitat with significant stands of white pines and hemlocks were provided perpetual protection in 1994 with the Vermont Land Trust placing a conservation easement on the area.
-The 190 acres that make up Colchester Bog Natural Area in Colchester, Vermont was acquired with the assistance of The Nature Conservancy and through several gifts of land by neighbors.
+It is the most recently designated natural area received as gifts of land from the Henry Carse Family in 2014 and 2019 with the assistance of VLT (which holds a conservation easement on the area) and the local Hinesburg Land Trust.

+Centennial Woods Natural Area, adjacent to campus in the cities of Burlington and South Burlington, Vermont, was part of several farms acquired by UVM in the early twentieth century as the campus was expanding in that direction.
+The 75 acres of woodlands and riparian habitat with significant stands of white pines and hemlocks were provided perpetual protection in 1994 with VLT placing a conservation easement on the area.

+The 190 acres that make up Colchester Bog Natural Area in Colchester, Vermont was acquired with the assistance of TNC and through several gifts of land by neighbors.
 Deed restrictions were placed on this large peatland complex before it was conveyed to UVM.

-Concord Woods Natural Area was deeded to UVM by local landowners in the 1840's.
+Concord Woods Natural Area was deeded to UVM by local landowners in the 1840s.
 The area consists of approximately 100 acres of mature hardwoods on the southwest slope of Miles Mountain in the Northeast Kingdom town of Concord, Vermont.

-East Woods Natural Area in South Burlington, Vermont is 40 acres in size and consists of mature hardwood and softwood stands and riparian habitat along Potash Brook.
-The area was purchased by UVM in 1949 with financial assistance from neighbors and friends and was over 100 acres in size having been reduced when the Interstate 189 connector was constructed in 1960's.
+East Woods Natural Area in South Burlington, Vermont, is 40 acres in size and consists of mature hardwood and softwood stands and riparian habitat along Potash Brook.
+The area was purchased by UVM in 1949 with financial assistance from neighbors and friends and was over 100 acres in size, having been reduced when the interstate was constructed in 1960s.

-The Vermont Bird and Botanical Club assisted UVM in establishing Molly Bog Natural Area by acquiring about 35 acres in Morristown, Vermont including the open bog habitat and some surrounding forest in 1961.
-The land was then conveyed to UVM by way of The Nature Conservancy without any conditions placed on the land prior to its transfer.
+The Vermont Bird and Botanical Club assisted UVM in establishing Molly Bog Natural Area by acquiring about 35 acres in placed on the land prior to its transfer.
 Molly Bog is listed on the State of Vermont Fragile Areas Registry and is designated as a National Natural Landmark.
-Over 400 acres along the ridgeline of Mount Mansfield, Vermont's highest mountain, was purchased by UVM from local Stowe, Vermont individuals in the 1850's.
+Over 400 acres along the ridgeline of Mount Mansfield, Vermont's highest mountain, was purchased by UVM from residents of Stowe, Vermont, in the 1850s.
 The deed drawn up at the time stipulated that the area be used exclusively for scientific purposes and that any structures erected there serve only those purposes.
-Mount Mansfield Natural Area harbors the largest expanse of alpine habitat in the state and is also listed on the State of Vermont Fragile Areas Registry and is designated as a National Natural Landmark.